-NOW, THEREFORE, for good and valuable consideration, receipt of which is hereby acknowledged, and in order to induce ENRON to make the Loan, the parties hereby agree as follows:
+NOW, THEREFORE, for good and valuable consideration, receipt of which is hereby acknowledged, and in order to induce ENA to enter into the transactions described in Recital D, the parties hereby agree as follows:

 1. Obligations Guaranteed.
-Guarantor hereby irrevocably and unconditionally guarantees the payment and performance, when due, of the obligation of CCSI to pay to ENRON the Installment Premium Payments payable under Exhibit A to the Option Repurchase Agreement within two (2) days business days following delivery to CCSI by ENRON of a written demand therefor, together with the “Joint Written Concurrence” of GE and ENRON evidencing the completion of each milestone which is a condition precedent to CCSI’s obligation to make the Installment Premium Payment, as required by and at the time and in the manner specified in Section ____ of the Option Repurchase Agreement (herein the "Obligations").
+Guarantor hereby irrevocably and unconditionally guarantees the payment and performance, when due, of the obligation of CCSI to pay to ENRON the Installment Premium Payment payable under the Confirmation within two (2) business days following delivery to CCSI by ENA of a copy of the executed “Joint Written Concurrence” of GE and ENA in respect of the milestone under the XONON Agreement to which such Installment Premium Payment relates and, any other obligations owed ENA by CCSI under the Confirmation, including any interest at the Interest Rate (as defined in the Confirmation) on any unpaid Installment Premium Payment or such other obligation until paid (herein the "Obligations").

 2. Waiver.
-Guarantor hereby waives and relinquishes (a) any right to require ENRON to proceed against CCSI or any other person or to proceed against or exhaust the Letter of Credit or any other security held by ENRON at any time or to pursue any other remedy in ENRON's power before proceeding against Guarantor hereunder, (b) the defense of the statute of limitations in any action hereunder or in any action for the collection or performance of any Obligations hereby guaranteed, (c) demand, presentment, protest and notice that the Obligation has not been performed by CCSI, (d) any defense based upon an election of remedies by ENRON, (e) any defense arising because of ENRON's election, in any proceeding instituted under the Federal Bankruptcy Code, of the application of Section 1111(b)(2) of the Federal Bankruptcy Code, and (i) any defense based upon any borrowing or grant of a security interest under Section 364 of the Federal Bankruptcy Code.
+Guarantor and CCSI each hereby waives and relinquishes (a) any right to require ENA to proceed against CCSI or any other person or to proceed against or exhaust the Letter of Credit or any other security held by ENA at any time or to pursue any other remedy in ENA's power before proceeding against Guarantor hereunder and any right to require ENA to proceed against CCSI or Guarantor hereunder or any other person or to proceed against or exhaust this Guaranty or any other security held by ENA at any time or to pursue any other remedy in ENA’s power before proceeding to seek payment under the Letter of Credit, (b) the defense of the statute of limitations in any action hereunder or in any action for the collection or performance of any Obligations hereby guaranteed, (c) demand, presentment, protest and notice that the Obligation has not been performed by CCSI, (d) any defense based upon an election of remedies by ENA, (e) any defense arising because of ENA's election, in any proceeding instituted under the Federal Bankruptcy Code, of the application of Section 1111(b)(2) of the Federal Bankruptcy Code, and (i) any defense based upon any borrowing or grant of a security interest under Section 364 of the Federal Bankruptcy Code.

 3. Termination.
-This Guaranty shall terminate upon CCSI's full satisfaction of the Obligations by payment of the Installment Premium Payment Payments due and owing to ENRON under the Option Repurchase Agreement.
+This Guaranty shall terminate upon full satisfaction of the Obligations due and owing to ENA under the Confirmation.

 Attorneys' Fees.
-Guarantor shall reimburse ENRON for all actual and customary attorneys' fees and expenses incurred in connection with the enforcement of ENRON's rights under this Guaranty, including, without limitation, attorneys' fees and disbursements for out-of-court workouts and settlements or for enforcement of rights under any state or federal statute, including without limitation, attorneys' fees incurred in bankruptcy and insolvency proceedings.
+Guarantor shall reimburse ENA for all actual and customary attorneys' fees and expenses incurred in connection with the enforcement of ENA's rights under this Guaranty and/or the Letter of Credit, including, without limitation, attorneys' fees and disbursements for out-of-court workouts and settlements or for enforcement of rights under any state or federal statute, including without limitation, attorneys' fees incurred in bankruptcy and insolvency proceedings.

 Joint and Several; Independent Obligations.
-The obligations of Guarantor to ENRON hereunder are independent of the Obligations of CCSI, and, in the event of any default hereunder, a separate action or actions may be brought and prosecuted against Guarantor, whether or not CCSI is joined therein or a separate action or actions are brought against CCSI.
+The obligations of Guarantor to ENA hereunder are independent of the Obligations of CCSI, and, in the event of any default hereunder, a separate action or actions may be brought and prosecuted against Guarantor, whether or not CCSI is joined therein or a separate action or actions are brought against CCSI.
 ENRON's rights hereunder shall not be exhausted by its exercise of any of its rights or remedies or by any such action or by any number of successive actions unless and until all Obligations hereby guaranteed have been paid and fully performed.